TeamCheryl Cheong, Tristan Lebatoulle, Matthew King

-As we have identified the characteristics, we then moved on to identify the users' needs of high schoolers in reading news and discerning fake news from the real.
-We also translated our findings into personas so that we can relate to our users better in the phase of ideation.
+As we have identified the characteristics, we then moved on to identify the opportunities with high schoolers in reading news and discerning fake news from the real.
+With the opportunities identified, we established two key problem statements for the project

-Throughout research, high schoolers expressed a shared goal - to receive reliable news and be aware of identified fake news in topics they are interested in on platforms that are convenient to access and follow.
+Throughout research, high schoolers expressed a shared goal - to have a reliable resource that they can refer to on platforms that are convenient to access and follow.